RESEARCH STARTER

 The first European American contact was probably in 1792 when George Vancouver explored the region.
 In 1824, John Work of the Hudson’s Bay Company traversed the area, and in 1827, he established Fort Langley on the Fraser River, which commenced sustained trade within the region.
 Roman Catholics were the first missionaries, teaching their doctrine in Chinook jargon.
 The 1846 Treaty of Washington gave the area to the United States, and the 1850 Donation Land Act of Oregon opened the region to settlers.
 Eventually, most Suquamish settled on the Suquamish Reservation.

 Tourism and other economic ventures are a significant means of income for the tribe.
 The Suquamish reservation comprises nearly 8,000 acres, about 1,500 of which are owned by the tribe itself.
 The Suquamish tribe experienced an economic revival in the twenty-first century.
-Its Port Madison Enterprises employs more than 1,000 people, representing the second biggest private company in Kitsap County, Washington.
+Its Port Madison Enterprises employs more than 1,000 people, representing the second-biggest private company in Kitsap County, Washington.
 The Suquamish Clearwater Casino Resort hosts summer concerts and other successful endeavors.
+The tribe's enterprises generate millions of dollars annually for Kitsap County.

 Bibliography